Stevieag/stevieag.github.io/_posts/2024-11-20-Linkerd-in-a-Minikube-Environment.markdown

 tags: minikube linkerd micro service
 ---

-Here is a pert of a tutorial I wrote for linkerd use and a [5 Week DevOps training plan](https://geekyblinder.co.uk/#/2024/11/20/Five-Week-DevOps-Training-Plan)
+Here is a part of a tutorial I wrote for linkerd use and a [5 Week DevOps training plan](https://geekyblinder.co.uk/#/2024/11/20/Five-Week-DevOps-Training-Plan)

 # Content
 Minikube\